 “[I could instantly] see that Stefan Voda is now much better [equipped with] bikes than ever before,” says Mark Skelton, the Peace Corps Volunteer in Moldova who was the first to contact Pedals for Progress in 2002, bringing to life the shipment from the USA of the first container of bikes.
 Mark visited Stefan Voda during the second week of August 2005.
 It has been two years since he finished his duty in Moldova with Peace Corps.

 “I am impressed how Valeriu has organized his workplace,” says Mark.
 “It is neat and well structured, and it seems he improves it every second,” says Mark after having a half-a-day visit to the bike store.

 “The best gratitude for me would be the bike I fit to never come back for repair,” says Valeriu.
 “I will just welcome them at least once a year for maintenance work.”

-With Pedals for Progress project, proved to be sustainable and a long lasting relationship, and with Valeriu Soloviov responsible for the fitting process, we will fill Moldova up with reliable, environment friendly means of transport—bicycles, said Center “Rural21” director, Vitalie Rusanovschi.
+With the Pedals for Progress project, proved to be sustainable and a long-lasting relationship, and with Valeriu Soloviov responsible for the fitting process, we will fill Moldova up with reliable, environment-friendly means of transport — bicycles, said Center “Rural21” director, Vitalie Rusanovschi.